RasaHQ/rasa/docs/pipeline.rst

     pipeline: "spacy_sklearn

-to use the components and configure them separately:
+See :ref:`section_languages` for possible values for ``language``.
+To use the components and configure them separately:

 .. code-block:: yaml